stijnwop/manureSystem/docs/VEHICLES.md

 > **Note: if your vehicle uses vehicleTypeConfigurations you also need to change the types there!**

 #### Step 4
-Awesome, we added the `ManureSystemVehicle` specialization to your mod!
+Awesome, we added the `ManureSystemRegistry` specialization to your mod!

 ## Determine what to add